 What to Look for in a PCI DLP Solution?

-Strac has developed SaaS and Endpoint DLP (Data Loss Prevention) solutions that are adept at discovering, classifying, and remediating sensitive data like cardholder/PCI data.
+Strac is a modern SaaS, Cloud, GenAI and Endpoint DLP (Data Loss Prevention) solution that discovers, classifies, and remediates sensitive data like cardholder/PCI data.
 Additionally, Strac ensures the security of sensitive card information on backend servers with its advanced tokenization technology.
 More insights about Strac's approach to protecting sensitive data like PII and credit card information can be found at their blog: Strac's blog on protecting sensitive data.

 If you're seeking guidance on understanding PCI DSS, its applicability to your business, and how to achieve PCI compliance, this blog will be a valuable resource.